 1–2

-Build online foundation — Behance + LinkedIn
+Build your online foundation

-Set up Behance: upload 3 best projects with case study format (problem → what you designed → result).
-Update LinkedIn headline: "Social Media & UI/UX Designer | Studio Founder."
-Write About section.
-Add profile photo, cover, 3 work samples.
-Also: create your agency proposal PDF in Figma — this is what you send clients instead of a WhatsApp voice note quoting a price.
-A PDF proposal doubles the perceived value of your service before they even see the price.
+Behance: 3 best projects in case study format (problem → what you designed → result).
+LinkedIn: headline updated to "Social Media & UI/UX Designer | Studio Founder."
+About section, 3 work samples, contact info.
+Proposal PDF in Figma: this replaces WhatsApp voice notes quoting a price.
+A PDF proposal doubles perceived value before the price is seen.

 3–4